4 Steps to Properly Using PPE in the Workplace

 Step 3: Provide Training for Proper Use of PPE

 Employers are not only responsible for supplying PPE to employees, but they must also provide training on how to properly use the equipment.
 Items that should be addressed during PPE training include what areas of the jobsite require PPE, when the equipment should be used, how to properly wear the equipment, and what risks the employee may face even with the use of PPE.

 Step 4: Reassess Hazards and Replace Old, Damaged PPE

-The only way to ensure your safety protocols are working is through a reassessment of the job site and all equipment to ensure employees are properly protected.
-During your reassessment, it’s important to keep in mind that a lot of the equipment on your job site may be under severe conditions and may have the potential to wear out more quickly than others.
+The only way to ensure your safety protocols are working is through a reassessment of the jobsite and all equipment to ensure employees are properly protected.
+During your reassessment, it’s important to keep in mind that a lot of the equipment on your construction site may be under severe conditions and may have the potential to wear out more quickly than others.
 Determine the operational life of your PPE and set up employee checks throughout the year to replace old, damaged equipment.

 Trent Cotney, OSHA Defense Attorney

-OSHA violations for the improper use of PPE equipment are taken very serious by OSHA, especially when injury or death could occur as a result.
+Violations for the improper use of PPE equipment are taken serious by OSHA, especially when injury or death could occur as a result.
 If you receive a citation for lack of or improper use of PPE in your workplace or any other violation, it is imperative that you contact a Tampa construction law firm that is experienced with OSHA violation defense.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.